 Retiree Prescription Plan Changes: “In response to the court order issued October 10, prescription drug coverage for Medicare-eligible retirees will extend beyond December 31, 2018.
 This means impacted retirees DO NOT have to enroll in a Medicare Part D plan for 2019 and may continue the coverage they have now into 2019 and at the same premium they are paying now.
 Details will follow in a notice mailed to retirees’ homes.” ~ Department of Budget & Management, October 11, 2018

 Affordable Care Act (ACA) Continues: ACA allows subsidized medical and prescription benefits for temporary/hourly employees who work a minimum of 30 hours a week, or average of 130 hours a month.
 Eligible employees include: adjunct faculty who teach a minimum of 9 credits (3 course at 3 credits each); Contingent I or Contingent II staff, graduate assistants or resident assistants.
 Please refer to the on-line Benefits Summary Guide for more details.

-Wellness Program Activities for 2017 continue through 2018: If you completed your State Wellness Activities for 2017, you will not have to complete new activities for 2018.
-Free PCP copays and reduced specialist copays will continue through 2018.
+Wellness Program Activities must be re-completed for 2019: If you completed your State Wellness Activities for 2018, you will have to complete new activities for 2019 to get free PCP copays and reduced specialist copays in 2019.

 Open Enrollment Process

 Interactive Voice Response (IVR) will be used for all employees who currently have benefits.
 The number for the IVR is 410-669-3893, it is important for you review the IVR Instructions on the Open Enrollment Webpage prior to calling.
 Enrolling new dependents will still require the appropriate documentation to be submitted (see Dependent Eligibility Rules below) to Human Resources no later than 12:00 noon on November 28th.